tapassahoo/MoRiBS-PIGS/README.md

-MoRiBS-PIGS: It is derived from the MoRiBS-PIMC (see Computer Physics Communications vol. 204, pp. 170–188, yr 2016) to estimate ground state properties of many-body quantum systems based on Path Integral Ground State (PIGS) approach.
+	**MoRiBS-PIGS**: It is derived from the MoRiBS-PIMC (see Computer Physics Communications vol. 204, pp. 170–188, yr 2016) to estimate ground state properties of many-body quantum systems based on Path Integral Ground State (PIGS) approach.
 ----
 	* Disclaimer: We disclaim any and all warranties concerning the enclosed program. *